Sacramento Highway 99 Closure Now In Place: How To Get Around It

 Drivers heading up Highway 99 from San Joaquin County should use the Highway 4/Crosstown Freeway to switch over to I-5, or use Highway 12 to northbound I-5.

-Expect heavier than usual traffic on surface streets through south Sacramento.MORE NEWS: Raging Waters Cal Expo Officially Reopens For 2021 Season
+Expect heavier than usual traffic on surface streets through south Sacramento.MORE NEWS: Sacramento Antique Faire Returns To New Location At Sleep Train Arena

 Sacramento RT is also offering free light rail service for the duration of the closure.
 Riders will just need to show a flyer, which can be found at this link: https://www.sacrt.com/apps/wp-content/uploads/FixSac99-Free-Ride-Flyer.pdf.